Nanmoku, Gunma

 Nanmoku (南牧村, Nanmoku-mura) is a village located in Gunma Prefecture, Japan.
-As of 31 July 2020, the village had an estimated population of 1,746 in 971 households, and a population density of 15 persons per km².
+As of 31 February 2026, the village has an estimated population of 1,354 in 819 households, and a population density of 11 persons per km^{2}.
 The total area of the village is 118.83 sqkm.

 Nanmoku, like many rural areas in Japan, has witnessed significant population decline since the mid-20th century.
 As of 2023, 67.5% of the population was over age 65 and the median age was 68.4, making Nanmoku the grayest village in Japan.

 Geography

 Nanmoku is located in southwestern Gunma Prefecture bordering on Nagano Prefecture to the west.
 Part of the village is within the borders of the Myōgi-Arafune-Saku Kōgen Quasi-National Park.